 The action figure of young Anakin Skywalker from 1999?
 Got it.
 Replica of Rick Deckard’s pistol from 1982’s Blade Runner?
 Got it.
 An old cookbook authored by actor Dom Deluise?
 Yeah, Amazon has it.

 You could make a word generator and create fictional products and find out that they exist.
 That’s how far-reaching Amazon is.
-This applies to your games and DVDs, too.
-There will inevitably be a market for your older games and DVDs, I guarantee it.
+This applies to your gaming consoles, video games and DVDs, too.
+There will inevitably be a market for your old video games and DVDs, I guarantee it.
 Plus, Amazon has a bunch of checks to make sure that everything goes smoothly.

 Do pawn shops buy used video games?
 Yes, they do.

-The tech giant Best Buy can take your game in exchange for a Best Buy gift card.
+The tech giant Best Buy can take your used video games in exchange for a Best Buy gift card.

 Now, if you are looking for cash, this isn’t your best option.
-However, if you are desperate to offload some games, and even consoles, a Best Buy gift card could go a long way towards some brand-new tech like a great TV or some of the best new games.
-You can check the valuation online then ship it to Best Buy in exchange for a gift card.
+However, if you are desperate to offload some games, and even video game console, a Best Buy gift card could go a long way towards some brand-new tech like a great TV or some of the best new video games.
+You can check the valuation online, the shipping costs, and then ship it to Best Buy in exchange for a gift card.

 Basically like Craigslist but with less potential for shady behavior.
 This is great for selling locally.
 I’m talking within your neighborhood, your block, wherever.

 I once sold Guitar Hero to a guy that was a block away.
 It was super easy, legitimate, and I’d do it again.
-Make sure that you take a good picture of your merchandise to get people looking and interested!
+Make sure that you take a good picture of your video games to get people looking and interested!

-This is another solid avenue to take when selling games.
+This is another solid avenue to take when selling used video games.
 You can easily get paid via PayPal and get free shipping supplies if you pass the $50 mark.

 It doesn’t get much easier: You check out the valuation of whatever you’re selling, print out a label and ship.
 That’s it!